 Association of Washington Cities (AWC) organized the first RSMP/SAM findings symposium on June 1, 2017.
-Also in June, AWC and the SAM Coordinator talked with permittees about SAM at the Annual AWC Conference in Vancouver.
-Next quarter a SAM short video and 3 SAM study fact sheets will be developed.
+Also in June, the RSMP/SAM Coordinator talked with permittees about SAM at the Annual AWC Conference in Vancouver.
+Next quarter a SAM short video and three or more SAM study fact sheets will be developed.